NIO Limited [NIO] Price Analysis: NYSE:NIO Bull Target $22.08 or Higher

-The share price of NIO Limited [NYSE: NIO] inclined by $2.38, presently trading at $2.40.
-The company’s shares saw 101.68% gains compared to the lowest price in the period of the last 52 weeks, set at 1.19 recorded on 03/20/20.
-The last few days have been benevolent to the share price as NIO fall by -22.83% during the last week, even though the stock is still up by 3.12 compared to -0.71 of all time high it touched on 03/17/20.
-However, the stock had a poor performance during the past 3 months, roughly losing -43.66%, while additionally dropping -58.90% during the last 12 months.
+The share price of NIO Limited [NYSE: NIO] inclined by $2.76, presently trading at $2.93.
+The company’s shares saw 146.22% gains compared to the lowest price in the period of the last 52 weeks, set at 1.19 recorded on 03/26/20.
+The last few days have been benevolent to the share price as NIO jumped by 23.11% during the last week, even though the stock is still up by 3.07 compared to +0.55 of all time high it touched on 03/26/20.
+However, the stock had a strong performance during the past 3 months, roughly losing -32.49%, while additionally dropping -41.16% during the last 12 months.
 NIO Limited is said to have a 12-month price target set at $22.08.
-That means that the stock has a strong potential to acquire 19.68% increase from the current trading price.
+That means that the stock has a strong potential to acquire 19.15% increase from the current trading price.

 NIO Limited [NYSE:NIO]: Analyst Rating and Earnings